gbdev/rgbds/CONTRIBUTING.md

 The test suite is a little ad-hoc, so the way tests work is different for each program being tested.

-Feel free to modify how the test scripts work,
+Feel free to modify how the test scripts work, if the thing you want to test doesn't fit the existing scheme(s).

 ### RGBASM